AscendantDesign/AIDemystifiedSharedFiles/README.md

 ## File Index

-[AccessDatabase / AdventureWorks.accdb](AccessDatabase/AdventureWorks.accdb).
+[AccessDatabase / AdventureWorksAccessDatabase.zip](AccessDatabase/AdventureWorksAccessDatabase.zip).
 The source database from which the spreadsheet examples have been exported.
+Microsoft Access is required to open this file.
+To use the file, download the .zip file to your PC, unzip the file and open it with Access.
+Review the tables and queries for insight into how the test files were created or create your own new test files.

 <hr />